-The College of Social Sciences offers the Bachelor of Science in Psychology and Master of Science in Psychology.
+The College of Social Sciences offers a Master of Science in Psychology.
 These programs are designed in collaboration with experts in the field and are taught by faculty who have years of industry experience.

 In addition to our Psychology degree programs, students have the option to take individual Psychology courses for professional development.
 Talk to our enrollment representatives to assist you with programs available in your area.

 The master’s degree in Psychology focuses on the scientific study of human behavior, thought processes and emotions rather than the clinical psychological study of individuals.
 As a student, you will engage in deep discussions involving cognitive and affective processes that underlie human behavior and will gain an understanding in research methodologies.

 - Master of Science in Psychology

 - Master of Science in Psychology with a concentration in Industrial-Organizational Psychology

 The program provides professionals in business, marketing, human resources, government services and education with an understanding of the cognitive and affective processes.
 Coursework includes research methodologies, critical thinking and problem solving skills necessary to evaluate the human experience and behavior.
 Students will learn theoretical principles of inter- and intra-personal issues.
 Courses do not lead to professional licensure.